Get started on your Journey

 Audition and Music Scholarships

 Students accepted by OLLU who declare a major or minor in music are accepted to the music program without an audition.
 OLLU offers scholarships specifically for music majors, for which an audition is required.
-Music scholarship auditions occur on a rolling basis throughout the year, including the summer.
-Students who are unable to attend any of the scheduled audition days should contact the music program to arrange an e-audition.
+Music scholarship auditions occur on a rolling basis any time before March 1st each year.
+Students who are unable to attend in person can arrange an e-audition.
 Students should contact the Music Program to request an audition by contacting:

 Participation in OLLU's choirs and ensembles helps students perfect their music talents, enhance their skills and prepare for live performances.
 With participation in these groups, students can earn credit, fulfill general education requirements, and enrich their college life.